• Course begins August 5, 2026

 Alex Harvey

-Alex is an author and archaeologist published with the University of Cambridge, Sidestone Press, Amberley, Pen & Sword, and Five Leaves Publications, specializing in the Early Medieval Period (350-1100 CE).
-His work revolves around disseminating complex academia into accessible formats.
-He has given dozens of public talks around England, alongside podcast interviews and talks for museums.
-He also works as the Collections Manager for a museum in Pocklington (East Yorkshire) and is training to be a teacher in North Yorkshire.
+Alex Harvey an author and archaeologist published and signed with the University of Cambridge, Palgrave Macmillan, Sidestone Press, Amberley, Pen & Sword, and Five Leaves Publications, specializing in the Early Medieval Period (350-1100 CE).
+Mainly, his work revolves around disseminating complex academia into accessible formats; this has involved dozens of lectures around England, some abroad in Europe, alongside appearances on BBC Radio, work for the Swedish national heritage board, and plentiful podcast interviews.
+He is also the Collections Manager for a museum in Pocklington (East Yorkshire), and a teacher within North Yorkshire.